Traditional western novelist

 The Trade Review

-Currently I’m finishing a new western set on the Goodnight-Loving cattle Trail in New Mexico Territory in 1870.
+I just finished a new western, A Score to Settle, set on the Goodnight-Loving cattle trail in New Mexico Territory in 1870.

 About the Author